msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 `terraform apply`

-Once terraform will give you the prompt that the resource has been created successfully, check it on the *Amazon Console*.
+Once terraform will give you a prompt about the successful operation in the *AWS console* under *Compute* and then *EC2* check that the resource has been created.
+Make sure that you are within the correct region, otherwise you won't be able to see the resource.

 ### Clean up

-To clean up execute:
+To delete the created resource run the following command in the terminal, make sure that the terminal is in the directory where `main.tf` is located:
     `terraform destroy`

+Check in the *AWS console* under *Compute* and then *EC2* check that the resource has been deleted.

+Make sure that you are within the correct region, otherwise you won't be able to see the resource.